 ASH: I’ve heard really good things about this title.

 ANNA: I’m officially intrigued.

-MELINDA: I mean, even just the title.
+MJ: I mean, even just the title.
 Definitely interested in this.

 SEAN: And we have Attack on Titan 27, Grand Blue Dreaming 5, Land of the Lustrous 8, and Tokyo Tarareba Girls 6.